 Camp4Kids has a Zero Tolerance Policy.
 We understand that removing a child from camp does not reduce bullying behavior.
 However, we have to think about the group as a whole.
 Therefore, we will remove the child, inform the parents, and possibly the police, and make sure the child does not return to our camp.

 Q. Is there a Parents Guide telling me more about camp programs and important information?

-A. Yes, just click on the button below and see or download our 2020 Camp Oakes Parents Guide.
+A. Yes, just click on the button below and get our Camp4Kids / Camp Oakes Parents Guide.

 You as the parent/guardian have read the above policy and agree to discuss and have your child adhere to this in its entirety.
 You further agree to all of it terms and conditions and forever hold Camp4Kids, its directors, volunteers, board members, and all that are associated with its organization, free from any liabilities associated with these policies.

 If you have other questions, or you would like further explanations please contact us, so we might help you at: